howowi/supremo-rental-quickstart/README.md

 #### Update Code and Run Github Action

-1. Search for `<backend_ip>` across all the files in this repository and update it with the IP address of the backend server.
+1. Search for `158.178.137.168` across all the files in this repository and update it with the IP address of the backend server.

 2. Commit and push the changes to Github.